wakabayashiryo/NetworkPlayer/README.md

     **When update ths system to next generation, I will buy new device without bug.**

+- Network
+    When not using USB WiFi dongle and use NIC of board , Network speed is slow down.
+    That reslut,Playback may be interrupted
+    in the case of putting Raspberry pi in metal case.must use external WiFi adaptor.

 ## Manage System
 - [Backup Manual](./backup_manual.md)